Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/01-aie_lenet_tutorial/README.md

 The steps to run the A72 application are as follows:

-#### 1. Include graph.cpp
+#### 1. Include `graph.cpp`

 Include the `graph.cpp` AI Engine application file.
 This file contains the instantiation of the AI Engine LeNet data flow graph object.

 ```
 #include graph.cpp
 ```

 #### 2. Check Command Line Argument

 The beginning of the A72 application is represented by the `main` function.
-It takes in three command line argument, an elf file , XCLBIN file and iteration count.
+It takes in three command line argument, an elf file, XCLBIN file, and iteration count.

 ```
 int main(int argc, char** argv)